mgrzaslewicz/autocoin-arbitrage-monitor/README.md

 - Monitors currency pairs spreads between various exchanges
 - Calculates spread statistics and exposes them for authorized users

 To run locally - use RunLocal.kt

 # Backlog

 Refresh exchange metadata periodically.
 That should be an async operation Check reason of frequent log entry with various currency pairs, e.g. ERROR a.p.a.e.a.o.TwoLegOrderBookArbitrageProfitCalculator - First time could not calculate two leg arbitrage profit for CurrencyPairWithExchangePair(currencyPair=TRX/USDT, exchangePair=ExchangePair(firstExchange=BIBOX, secondExchange=BITTREX))
 Add blockchain type to metadata

 ## What are users asking for?

+- B, [04.12.2022]

+1. I would like to see split filters for exchanges,

+- Buy From exchange
+- Sell On exchange

+2. I want to see the equivalent of $ for each oportunity and order the results ascending or descending.

+3. Transfer status (Withdraw & deposit status), should be transferred to filters.
+If i don't want to see yellow status i should be able to exclude it.

+4. Base currencies and Quote currencies should be splited in filter.(for example i dont own BTC, and i would like to exclude it from the results)

+5. If after applying filters there are no results, can the page play a sound when the result appears ?
+Or can it send Telegram message with short opportunity details ?

+6. About automation.. if an arbitrage opportunity arises, can it place orders using API keys ?

+7. Cryptopia in API keys ??? its a fuckedup exchange, i lost some money because of their scam :)

+8. Can you add more exchanges (ByBit, Huobi) ?

 - Ogunleke, [16.05.2022 12:11]
   That triangular arbitrage is the best
 - İsmayıl, [16.05.2022 12:01]
   Hi, I have one question about arbitrage, can we make arbitraje in a same exchange?
 For ex,maning a triangular arbitrage: Buy btc, convert to eth, sell eth to usdt, then repeat again.
 Is this software able to find this kind of opportunities?

 - [15.05.2022 19:36]
   can I filter the ERc20 token?

 - [16.02.2022 22:39]
 What I will like to see is the arbitrage on same exchange, without having to move coins between exchanges.